expectedparrot/edsl/docs/remote_inference.rst

   Job completed and Results stored on Coop: https://www.expectedparrot.com/content/642809b1-c887-42a9-b6c8-12ed5c6d856b.

-If we also have remote caching activated, the results will be stored automatically on the Expected Parrot server.
+If you also have remote caching activated, the results will be stored automatically on the Expected Parrot server.

 Viewing the results